 From the Raspberry Pi where the commands are executed from, apart from sshpass the username, password and IP address of the ‘local’ Raspberry Pi will also be required.

-sshpass can be installed with:
+sshpass can be installed with the following terminal command:

 sudo apt-get install sshpass